Covering the Common Core

-Beginning in March 2015, California students in grades 3-8 and 11 have been taking the Smarter Balanced assessments – a battery of tests in English language arts and math that is designed to assess how well students are doing in those subjects based on instruction they have received using the Common Core standards.
-In most school districts, these tests for the first time are being taken on computers, with questions that adjust in real time to students' performance.
+Beginning last March, California students in grades 3-8 and 11 took the Smarter Balanced assessments – a battery of tests in English language arts and math that was designed to assess how well students were doing in those subjects based on instruction they received using the Common Core standards.
+In most school districts, these tests for the first time were being taken on computers, with questions that adjusted in real time to students' performance.

 California, home to one in eight of the nation's public school students, is crucial to the success of the Common Core.
 Conditions seem especially favorable for implementing the standards in California, at least compared to many other states.
 Both Gov. Jerry Brown and state legislators support the Common Core, as do the state's major teachers' unions.

 At the same time, California faces significant challenges in implementing the standards in its racially, ethnically, and economically diverse school system.
 Nearly 60 percent of California's more than 6 million students qualify for free or reduced price meals.
 In many districts, the percentage is far higher than that.
 In addition, more than one in four California public-school students are classified as English learners, one of the highest shares in the country.
 Finally, more than 300,000 teachers, along with principals and other school administrators, must be both educated about the new standards and prepared to implement them.